Medically reviewed by Drugs.com. Last updated on Feb 2, 2023.

 Several medicines to treat high blood pressure are especially beneficial in preventing stroke.
 These include ACE inhibitors and thiazide diuretics.

-If you have or have had atrial fibrillation, the blood-thinning medication warfarin (Coumadin) can greatly reduce your risk of stroke.
-Warfarin prevents clots from forming inside the heart.
+If you have or have had atrial fibrillation, blood-thinning medication can greatly reduce your risk of stroke.
+Approved drugs for this use include warfarin (Coumadin), apixaban (Eliquis), dabigatran (Pradaxa), and rivaroxaban (Xarelto).
+They prevent clots from forming inside the heart.
 These are clots that might later dislodge and cause a stroke.

 High cholesterol also should be treated aggressively.
 Cholesterol-lowering medications called statins can help to prevent strokes.